LiskArchive/lips/proposals/lip-state-model.md

 Not all modules are depicted in this example._

 The state root is the root of a sparse Merkle tree (specified in [LIP 0039][LIP-SMT]), the state tree.
-Each registered module of the chain defines a generic key-value storage.
+Each registered module of the chain defines a generic key-value map.
-Storage values can be arbitrary byte arrays, but they typically correspond to data structures serialized according to [LIP 0027](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0027.md).
+Map values can be arbitrary byte arrays, but they typically correspond to data structures serialized according to [LIP 0027](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0027.md).
 The corresponding leaf nodes have keys given by the concatenation of the module ID, storage prefix, and the SHA-256 hash of the storage key.
 Here, module IDs are serialized as uint32, with a fixed length of 4 bytes, while storage prefixes are serialized as bytes, with a fixed length of 2.
 This implies that a leaf-node key of the state tree has a fixed length of 4+2+32 = 38 bytes.